 Rapid-Fire High Knee-N-Crunch (Advanced)

 Same exercise at maximum speed for timed intervals.
 Think 30-45 seconds of all-out effort.
 This turns the exercise into a serious cardio challenge on top of the core work.
-Only go full speed if your crunch stays real — if the upper-body component disappears at high speed, slow back down.
+Only go full speed if your crunch stays real.
+If the upper-body component disappears at high speed, slow back down.
 A fast exercise done poorly trains nothing.

 Alternative Exercises